 Operating temperature of the end system also needs to be considered to know whether a high temperature rated terminal block would be needed.

 While there are many factors to consider when designing an overall system, terminal blocks are an optimal solution for complex electrical system connections.
-With a variety of color options and configurations, CUI Devices’ terminal blocks offer a range of options to meet your wire-to-board design challenges.
+With a variety of color options and configurations, CUI Devices’ terminal blocks offer a range of options to meet your design challenges.